-The new campaign provides opportunities for residents and tourists to support Black-owned businesses and culture while telling important stories of the historic landmarks that make the community what it is today.
+This year, Richmond Region Tourism and The Black Experience Initiative, an advisory board of community members, launched BLK RVA.
+The new campaign provides opportunities for residents and tourists to support Black-owned businesses and culture, while telling important stories of the historic landmarks that make the community what it is today.

-“The Black experience in Richmond is rooted, yet rising,” says BLK RVA advisory board chair Enjoli Moon, founder of the city’s annual Afrikana Independent Film Festival.
+“The Black experience in Richmond is rooted, yet rising,” said Enjoli Moon, BLK RVA advisory board chair, and founder of the city’s annual Afrikana Independent Film Festival.
 “This is a place where we connect with our past, celebrate the present, and look toward a bright future.”

 During the Civil War, Tubman was reportedly the first woman to lead an armed military operation, the Combahee River Raid in South Carolina.
 In tandem with Colonel James Montgomery and an African American infantry regiment, she helped defeat rebel forces and destroy their weapons.
 During that 1863 mission, Tubman helped shepherd hundreds of slaves on nearby plantations to freedom in boats.
 Apparently, say historians, some fled with food still cooking in their pots!

 Sites across Delaware, including Greater Wilmington, commemorate the heroic efforts of Harriet Tubman.
 Delaware, a slave state, was sometimes referred to as “the last stop to freedom.”